 Continuing FWS Students

-If you are returning for the Fall semester, you will not know your FWS status until after your fiancial aid file is complete.
-Remember that many factors will be considered such as eligibility for program, meeting satisfactory academic progress and academic standards, etc. The Financial Aid & Scholarships Office will be evaluating eligibility requirements after your spring grades post.
-Awarding for continuing students will begin mid-June / early July.
+Awarding for continuing students will begin mid-June.
+If you are returning for the Fall semester.
+Your will not know your FWS status until after your financial aid file is complete.
+There are many factors considered such as meeting program eligibilities, meeting satisfactory academic progress and academic standards, etc. The Financial Aid & Scholarships Office will be evaluating eligibility requirements after your spring grades post.
 You must wait to be approved for FWS.

 Finding a FWS Job / Hiring Process